 Community Gardens in Somerville

 The Conservation Commission initiated and oversees the City's Community Garden program.
 The Commission helps establish new gardens, hires a city-wide garden coordinator and establishes policies for the gardens.
-Currently, the City has 11 active gardens shown on the map available on the right side bar.
+Currently, the City has 11 active gardens shown on the map below.
 The Commission administers the Conservation Fund that can accept donations for the assistance with gardens and plantings in the City.

 The Somerville Community Growing Center